Getting started with the Kit WordPress plugin

 Return to your WordPress dashboard by clicking Dashboard

-Configure more settings by clicking the Plugin Settings
+Configure more settings by clicking Plugin Settings

 (You can also navigate to the Kit plugin's settings by clicking Settings on your WordPress sidebar > Kit.)

-Read these other articles if you want to start customizing your WordPress website with your Kit content instead!
+Read these other articles if you want to start customizing your WordPress website with your Kit content instead:

 Enabling the debug log